quan-dao/RoboND-Deep-Learning-Project/writeup.md

 The 3x3x3 filter seperates the input to smaller patches of the same size.
 Each patch forms a input tensor `x` (containing the value of all pixels in this patch) that is then fed to a hidden neuron through a number of connections equaling to the total pixels in the patch (patch's volume).
 This hidden neuron carries out the matrix multiplication between `x` and the matrix of connections weight `W` to produce a **scalar** output, this scalar is a pixel of one output channel.
 As the filter sweepts through the input, the scalars outputed by the hidden neuron pads next to each other to produce a complete output channel.
 Given this way of operation, 27 (=3x3x3) parameters are required for an output channel.
 Therefore, 243 (= 9x27) parameters are needed to produce 9 channels of output.

-The Seperable Convolution shown in Fig.4, on the other hand, traverses each input channel individually with a distinct kernel (a filter and a hidden neuron) to produce a feature map.
+The Seperable Convolution shown in Fig.4, on the other hand, traverses each input channel individually with a distinct `kernel` (a filter and a hidden neuron) to produce a feature map.
+This feature map then get to be traversed again by a **1x1 Convolution** to produce an output channel.
+This secondary process is similar to the way a regular convolutional layer operates on its inputs, except the filter size is set to `1x1`.

 ![alt text][img4]
 *Fig.4 The operation of a seperable convolutional layer*

-This feature map is then fed to 9 1x1 Convolution to produce 9 output channels.
+Applying the opertion of Seperable Convolutional Layer in the example of an 32x32x3 input image, the number of kernels involving is 3 and there are 3 resulted feature maps because the input image has 3 channels.
+As each kernel utilizes a 3x3 filter, the total parameters of 3 kernels is 27 (=3x(3x3)).
+Furthermore, to create 9 output channels, each feature map needs to be traversed by 9 1x1 Convolution; so, 9 more parameters are required for each feature map.
+The total parameters of a seperable convolutional layer for producing 9 output channels are 27 + 3x9 = 54.
+This is much smaller than the equivalent of a regular convolutional layer (243 parameters).

+Because of the advantage of requiring less parameters to produce the same result, the Seperable Confolutional Layer makes the whole network more efficient with improved runtime performance and reduces overfitting.

+### 2.2 Batch Normalization

+Batch Normalization is an additional way to optimize the network training.
+Its main idea is that not only the input to the whole network is normalized but also the input to every layer within the network.
+The normalization of layers input is carried out using the mean and variance of values in the current mini-batch, hence the name Batch Normalization.